mahmoudmohamedemaraa/Team-dpi-/README.md

 ## 📞 Support

 For support, please:
-- 📧 Email: [Contact Information]
-- 🐛 Open an issue on GitHub
+- 🐛 Open an issue on [GitHub](https://github.com/peterelia22/Aman-24/issues)
-- 📚 Check the documentation
+- 📚 Check the documentation in this README

 ---